The cast from season 1. From left to right: Mike, Sam, Delinda, Ed, Danny, Nessa, and Mary.

 Elseworld: "Everything Old Is You Again", set in 1962.

 Enhance Button - The show is absolutely terrible about this.
 In fact, it's built into the very premise: the main characters are almost always able to solve the various crimes that occur in their casino because of the abundance of security surveillance on the premises (as noted in the pilot, Las Vegas has more surveillance cameras per capita than other any city in the world).
-Nearly every episode has Danny, Ed, and Mike zoom in to identify individuals from security cameras at least twenty feet away and use absurdly sophisticated (for a casino) facial recognition software.
+Nearly every episode has Danny, Ed, and Mike zoom in to identify individuals from security cameras at least twenty feet away and use absurdly sophisticated (for a casino, MIT students gave them the latest and greatest in exchange for helping with a harmless prank) facial recognition software.
 And yet despite all this, they still manage to get robbed (or at least someone tries to) in every other episode.
 Some of the more ridiculous examples: